 - WoL typically uses broadcast network packets.
 These are not routable and therefore only work within the local sub-net.
-This why the Wake Proxy is necessary.
-It may, in some cases, also be possible to re-configure your router to forward WoL packets - A typical WoL implementation does not include any security.
+This why the WakeMyPC is necessary.
+It may, in some cases, also be possible to re-configure your router to forward WoL packets or use the WakeMyPC 'subnet directed broadcast' method. - A typical WoL implementation does not include any security.
 It is possible to wake an arbitrary PC on the local sub-net.
-This should not normally be a significant security concern - WoL must be enabled in the system BIOS and usually in Windows Device Manager.
-There is sometimes a degree of trial and error required to get WoL working
+This should not normally be a significant security concern. - WoL must be enabled in the system BIOS and usually in Windows Device Manager.
+There is sometimes a degree of trial and error required to get WoL working.